tbraun96/lab3/README.md

-#Lab 3: An exploration of climate Change in the USA
+#Lab 3: An exploration of climate Change in the USA!